Depression and anxiety with metastatic breast cancer

 Anxiety and depression also may develop as side effects of breast cancer treatment itself.
-Some medicines may cause
+Some medicines may trigger these feelings directly.
+Medicines can also indirectly lead to anxiety and depression for some people if they cause pain, fatigue, or changes in appetite.

-Because lengthy emotional stress can result in depression and anxiety, either may appear any time after your metastatic diagnosis.
-Depression and anxiety can occur together, or separately.
-Differences in when or how depression and anxiety occur may depend on whether the symptoms are caused by physical or emotional issues, and on your personal experiences, past or present.
+Because long-term emotional stress can result in depression and anxiety, either may appear any time after a metastatic diagnosis.
+Depression and anxiety can occur together or separately.
+When or how a person develops anxiety or depression can also depend on possibly triggering factors such as a physical issue, an emotional issue, or personal experiences.

 If you’re feeling depressed or anxious, know that you are not alone.
 Many people feel the way you do, and there are a few different ways you can manage these feelings with the help of a professional or on your own.